Slow Cooker Pasta e Fagioli Soup

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Vegetarian Pasta e Fagioli Soup would be Phase 2 or 3 for the original South Beach Diet, due to the carrots and whole wheat orzo.
+This Slow Cooker Pasta e Fagioli Soup would be Phase 2 or 3 for the original South Beach Diet, due to the carrots and whole wheat orzo.
 If you substitute another pasta shape, it needs to be whole wheat pasta for South Beach.
 You could make this soup lower in carbs by using less carrots, beans, and pasta, but this can never be a low-carb soup.

 Find More Recipes Like This One:

 Use Soup Recipes to find more like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 This recipe was posted in 2013.
 It was last updated in 2021 with the option to add sausage, and more information.